 River flooding in Calgary

-- Overland flooding is unlikely through the next five days based on current forecasts.
+- There is no anticipated risk of river flooding for the next five days, based on current forecasts.

 View flood maps

 Know your flood risk.
 Search for your property on our flood mapping tool to see if you are at risk for flooding.

 Take steps to reduce flood damage to your home and ensure your family knows what to do if a flood happens.
 Find preparation resources on this page, including guides in Traditional and Simplified Chinese.

 Sign up for e-mail alerts and find a list of flood notification resources, including City of Calgary emergency notices.

 Calgary is better prepared today for flood events like the one in 2013.
 We’ve taken steps to reduce Calgary’s exposure to flood damage that have reduced our flood risk by 55%.
 Learn more about our short and long-term actions.